 Relocate your snake plant away from vents connected to a heating and cooling system to keep the dry air from withering and dehydrating your plant.

 If your plant is on a stand above a vent, you could also install an air vent deflector to direct the airflow away from direct contact with the plant.
-These ones by Frost King are a convenient, adjustable option.

 3. Consider Repotting in a Larger Pot